 Certainly, taking out loans to pay for college is an investment in your future and a key to a better-paying job.
 So it’s good debt.
 But too much of a good thing can be bad for you……A good rule of thumb is that students’ total debt at graduation should be less than their expected starting salary — ideally, a lot less.

 Where does he live?
 No, where has he been?
 In what world (certainly not the one we live in!) will students ever graduate with student loans that are equal or less to their starting salaries?
-Yes, this is a solution I have often thought about but it is far less than realistic given the fact that schools like GWU cost no less than $50k per year for students who live on campus.
+Yes, this is a solution I have often thought about but it is far less than realistic given the fact that schools like The George Washington University cost no less than $50k per year for students who live on campus.
 State schools like UVA will end up costing students at least $15k per year when living on campus.
-Sorry, Mark but your ideas are dead in the water here.
+These ideas are dead in the water.

 3. If you declare bankruptcy, your student loans go away.